Find out more today

 This unit describes the performance evidence, skills and knowledge to treat patients and monitor progress against expectations using clear aligners or other customised digital orthodontic appliances.
 It requires the ability to apply specialised knowledge of the benefits and limitations of clear aligner technologies and therapies and related biomechanics and attachment protocols.

-Unit 7 - Use a multidisciplinary approach in orthodontic practice
+Core Unit 7 - Use a multidisciplinary approach in orthodontic practice

 This unit describes the performance outcomes, skills and knowledge required to identify the need for a multidisciplinary approach to patient treatment, make referrals, and communicate effectively with other dental and medical specialists to facilitate holistic patient care.
 Treatments from other dental and medical professionals may include oral surgery, restorative dentistry and treatments to manage facial disharmony.
 The unit also involves undertaking teeth movement to facilitate other dental treatments.